 For the purposes of taxation, how is an individual defined as a resident of Korea?

-For income tax purposes, a resident is an individual who is domiciled or resident in Korea for one year or more.
-Thus, an individual will be deemed a resident if his/her occupation requires him/her to reside in Korea for one year or more, or if it appears that residence is his/her intent in view of his/her family, financial, and occupational status in Korea.
+For income tax purposes, a resident is an individual who is domiciled or resident in Korea for 183 days or more.
+Thus, an individual will be deemed a resident if their occupation requires them to reside in Korea for 183 days or more, or if it appears that residence is their intent in view of their family, financial, and occupational status in Korea.
 Temporary absences from Korea are considered an integral part of the period of residence.

 A non-resident is simply an individual other than a resident.

 Is there, a de minimus number of days rule when it comes to residency start and end date?
 For example, a taxpayer can’t come back to the host country/territory for more than 10 days after their assignment is over and they repatriate.

 There is not such a specific rule in Korea when it comes to the definition of residents.

 What if the assignee enters the country/territory before their assignment begins?

 Even if the assignee enters Korea before their assignment begins, the tax obligation for Korean-sourced income does not occur as long as they do not start to work until the actual date of assignment.
 The tax on the income earned is assessed at the actual starting date of assignment.